Outer space and high-altitude activities regulatory system

 Planned service and operational changes

-The New Zealand Space Agency is aiming to have a compliance strategy in place by mid-2019.
+The New Zealand Space Agency is aiming to publish its compliance strategy by the end of 2019.